 This year the annual tree lighting ceremony will take place in Trafalgar Square on the 4 December.

 Decorated in traditional Norwegian style with hundreds of white lights, the lighting of the tree helps mark the start of the festive season in the capital.

-The tree provides a focal point for the Christmas Carol singing programme which runs from 6 to 22 December and will remain in Trafalgar Square until early January 2013, when it will be taken down for recycling.
+The tree provides a focal point for the Christmas Carol singing programme which runs from Monday 8 to Tuesday 23 December and will remain in Trafalgar Square until 6 January 2013, Twelfth Night, when it will be taken down for recycling.

 Back to the events calendar.